Heartfelt reunion: Stolen service dog returned to owner miles away from home

 (Gray News) - Reunited, and it feels so good!

 Someone found Jolene and took her to the Morristown Hamblen Humane Society in Tennessee just days later.
-Unfortunately, the organization couldn’t get in touch with Morris because his phone was also inside the stolen car.
+Unfortunately, the organization couldn’t get up with Morris because his phone was also inside the stolen car.

 The humane society turned to Facebook for help in locating Jolene’s owner, and the social media outlet did not disappoint.